Spinal muscular atrophy: Nutrition

-The more severe the type of SMA, the more likely to have nutrition related health issues.
-Health issues can include difficulty in feeding, jaw opening, chewing and swallowing.
-Individuals with such difficulties can be at increase risk of over or undernutrition, failure to thrive and aspiration.
-Other nutritional issues, especially in individuals that are non-ambulatory (more severe types of SMA), include food not passing through the stomach quickly enough, gastric reflux, constipation, vomiting and bloating.
+The more severe the type of SMA, the more likely to have nutrition-related health issues.
+Health issues can include difficulty in feeding, jaw opening, chewing, and swallowing.
+Individuals with such difficulties can be at increased risk of over- or undernutrition, failure to thrive, and aspiration.
+Other nutritional issues, especially in individuals who are non-ambulatory (more severe types of SMA), include food not passing through the stomach quickly enough, gastric reflux, constipation, vomiting, and bloating.
 Therein, it could be necessary in SMA type I and people with more severe type II to have a feeding tube or gastrostomy.
 Additionally, metabolic abnormalities resulting from SMA impair β-oxidation of fatty acids in muscles and can lead to organic acidemia and consequent muscle damage, especially when fasting.
 It is suggested that people with SMA, especially those with more severe forms of the disease, reduce intake of fat and avoid prolonged fasting (i.e., eat more frequently than healthy people) as well as choosing softer foods to avoid aspiration.
 During an acute illness, especially in children, nutritional problems may first present or can exacerbate an existing problem (example: aspiration) as well as cause other health issues such as electrolyte and blood sugar disturbances.

 Orthopaedics

-Skeletal problems associated with weak muscles in SMA include tight joints with limited range of movement, hip dislocations, spinal deformity, osteopenia, an increase risk of fractures and pain.
-Weak muscles that normally stabilize joints such as the vertebral column lead to development of kyphosis and/or scoliosis and joint contracture.
+Skeletal problems associated with weak muscles in SMA include tight joints with limited range of movement, hip dislocations, spinal deformity, osteopenia, an increased risk of fractures, and pain.
+Weak muscles that normally stabilize joints, such as the vertebral column, lead to the development of kyphosis and/or scoliosis and joint contracture.
 Spine fusion is sometimes performed in people with SMA I/II once they reach the age of 8–10 to relieve the pressure of a deformed spine on the lungs.
 Furthermore, immobile individuals, posture and position on mobility devices as well as range of motion exercises, and bone strengthening can be important to prevent complications.
 People with SMA might also benefit greatly from various forms of physiotherapy and occupational therapy.

 Orthotic devices can be used to support the body and to aid walking.
 For example, orthotics such as AFOs (ankle foot orthoses) are used to stabilise the foot and to aid gait, TLSOs (thoracic lumbar sacral orthoses) are used to stabilise the torso.
-Assistive technologies may help in managing movement and daily activity and greatly increase the quality of life.
+Assistive technologies may help in managing movement and daily activities and greatly increase the quality of life.